jglanz/AMD_OC_Ryzen/README.md

 - [khronokernel](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/) for a great OC guidebook
 - [NDK OC Menu](https://github.com/n-d-k/NdkBootPicker) for NDKBootPicker Menu for OC
 - [Pavo](https://github.com/Pavo-IM) for OCBuilder and AGPMInjector
-- [CorpNewt](https://github.com/corpnewt/ProperTree) for many things including ProperTree editor
+- [CorpNewt](https://github.com/corpnewt/ProperTree) for many things such as GenSMBIOS and ProperTree editor
 - [trulyspinach](https://github.com/trulyspinach/SMCAMDProcessor) for CPU Temp/Freq monitoring
 - [vit9696](https://github.com/vit9696) for OpenCore and many of the kexts we use